tobiasraabe/pipeline/README.rst

 Todo
 ----

-- Extend existing function calls in templates and introduce general arguments which work for R and Python.
+- **pipeline** is currently a working title.
+Please reach out to me if you have a suggestion for a better title.
+- IMplement parallel execution
 - Write documentation
+  - List current limitations (no robust standard errors, logit cannot be tabularized in python)
 - Write more tests
-- **pipeline** is currently a working title.
-Please reach out to me if you have a suggestion for a better title.
+- Extend existing function calls in templates and introduce general arguments which work for R and Python.